DaNGoiz/Haunted-Escape/README.md

 Enjoy the thrill and challenge of Haunted Escape, where every move is a step closer to freedom or doom! 🎲🕯️👣

 ## Features implemented
-Generation of random game sets or events
+1. Generation of random game sets or events
+The generation of map is completely ramdom, including landscapes and all objects inside the map. (see generate_map.cpp)

-Data structures for storing game status
+2. Data structures for storing game status
+We use `string status` to store game status.
+There will be only one game status each time.
+The game status change only when some logic trigger the change of `status`. (see GameStatus.cpp)
 <img width="416" alt="image" src="https://github.com/DaNGoiz/COMP2113-Group6/assets/122252536/9418544b-b62b-492d-b35e-d8cf56c78109">

-Dynamic memory management
+3. Dynamic memory management
-- We dynamically manage the memory for the information data of the player (see void ChangeXXX in Player.cpp)
+We dynamically manage the memory for the information data of the player (see void ChangeXXX in Player.cpp)

-File input/output
+4. File input/output
+The data of player and map are also stored in player.log and map.log for visualized debugging and data storage.
+It is needed when the game level changes. (see Player.cpp get_map.cpp and set_map.cpp)

-Program codes in multiple files
+5. Program codes in multiple files
+We separate different modules of the program into various files.

-Proper indentation and naming styles
+6. Proper indentation and naming styles
+The naming of functions are clear and can be immediately understood.

-In-code documentation
+7. In-code documentation
+All functions have comments on its input/output and how they work.

 ### Non-standard libraries
 Used standard libraries only.

 # 3. Class description
-1. UpdateInGameUI.cpp
+1. User interface
-- Print the entire game frame
+- We print the entire game UI per frame.
-- Print the map, playerstatus ,instruction and shop on the screen
+- When player is in game, UI prints the map, playerstatus ,instruction and optionally the shop on the screen

-2. print_pause_mennu.cpp
-- When player press 'p', the screen will be printed 'You have paused the game'.
+- There are multiple files storing other state UI.

-3. Player.cpp
+2. Player.cpp
 - Print the information data of Player on Player.log
 - Change the information data of Player on Player.log
 - Get each information data of Player from Player.log